 A useful website for disabled supporters to find out about facilities at grounds around the country can be found on the LPF website - levelplayingfield.co.uk

 Opportunities for disabled supporters to attend away matches on the club's official coaches are limited due to the facilities available on the coach.
 It will be the responsibility of the disabled person travelling to ensure that they are accompanied by someone who is fully capable of supporting their needs.

 The club cannot undertake to provide 'personal care' or 'moving and handling' assistance to people travelling because of the Health and Safety implications, but will use their best endeavour to assist in whatever way possible.

 The club's stewards are trained to NVQ Level 2 standard in spectator safety, which includes an equality and diversity module.
 The club have nominated specific stewards to work in the disability designated areas to assist wherever possible.

-Every reasonable adjustment is being made to all the services provided by the different departments at the club in order to comply with the provisions of the Disability Discrimination Act.
+Every reasonable adjustment is being made to all the services provided by the different departments at the club in order to comply with the provisions of the Equality Act.

-The club's ticket office manager is the dedicated Disabled Liaison Officer and together with the operations manager has responsibility for overseeing and pushing through disability related issues.
+The club's supporter services manager is the dedicated Disabled Liaison Officer and together with the operations manager has responsibility for overseeing and pushing through disability related issues.

 Due to the offering of a concessionary price the club are currently unable to offer disabled supporters the chance to book tickets online but prefer to help supporters over the phone by email or in person.